Become a Mentor

-CLICK HERE TO PRINT AND MAIL AN APPLICATION
+CLICK HERE TO PRINT AND MAIL THE APPLICATION, MENTOR AGREEMENT AND BACKGROUND PERMISSION FORM

 What is a Mentor?A mentor is someone who provides a young person with support, friendship, and a positive example.
 Mentors want to help young people reach their full potential.